Grid diagrams and Heegaard Floer invariants

 Some subset

-of the $O$'s, corresponding to indices $i_1, \dots, i_k \in \{1, \dots, n\}$, is marked for destabilization.
+of the free $O$'s, corresponding to indices $i_1, \dots, i_k \in \{n-q+1, \dots, n\}$, is {\em marked for destabilization}.
 (These are the markings $Z_1, \dots, Z_k$ from the previous subsection.)
-We will assume that $k < n$.
-(This is always the case in our setting, when we start with at lest one free basepoint.)
-The corresponding points on the lower left of each $O_{i_j}$ are denoted $p_j$ and called {\em destabilization points}.
+We will assume\footnote{This assumption is always satisfied in our setting, because in the previous subsection we had a grid with at least one free basepoint, and only did handleslides over some linked basepoints.} that $k < n$.
+The corresponding points on the lower left of each $O_{i_j}$ (the intersections of the $\alpha$ curve just below $O_{i_j}$ with the $\beta$ curve just to its left) are denoted $p_j$ and called {\em destabilization points}.